ikonovalov/ignite-showcase/README.md

 _Launch and scale Apache Ignite application with different frameworks: Consul, Mesos, Kubernetes, Heroku and so on.
-And extra: dynamic configuration with Spring Config Server, logging with ELK, monitoring with Prometheus..._
+And extra: dynamic configuration with Spring Config Server, logging with ELK, monitoring with Prometheus..._ or
 #### General: How to build and use `make`

 Build docker image with  application